RedRafe/py-tweaks/README.md

 Simply fixes some issues/inconsistencies/details in [Pyanodon](https://mods.factorio.com/user/pyanodon) mods.

-Can tur ON/OFF each feature individually via mod settings.
+Can turn ON/OFF each feature individually via mod settings.

 ---